 - Over other than congested areas – An altitude of 500 feet above the surface except over open water or sparsely populated areas.
 In that case, the aircraft may not be operated closer than 500 feet to any person, vessel, vehicle, or structure.

 In other words, if you live in a congested area, an aircraft is not allowed to fly any lower than 1,000 feet over the highest obstacle.
 If you live in a sparsely populated area, an aircraft is not allowed to fly any lower than 500 feet to any person, vessel, vehicle, or structure including your house.

-However, helicopters don’t necessarily have to follow these regulations.
+However, even though there are many types of helicopters, that are used for a wide-range of purposes, no helicopter necessarily has to follow these regulations.
 A helicopter can legally fly at a lower altitude “if the operation is conducted without hazard to persons or property on the surface”.